-On top of that, there is a growing number of rules and evaluation criteria (RECIST 1.1, irRECIST 1.1, mRECIST) which complicates the reporting of these scans.
+On top of that, there is a growing number of quantitative reporting systems (RECIST 1.1, irRECIST 1.1, mRECIST).
 RECIST (Response Evaluation Criteria In Solid Tumors) 1.1 is the most important guideline and describes how to assess the change in tumor burden.
-It includes the measurement of five target lesions (two per organ) and describes how to measure these.
+It includes the measurement of five target lesions (maximum two per organ) and describes how to measure these.
 On follow-up scans, the same target lesions need to be measured again.
 Based on the measurements, the tumor response can be categorized as complete response (CR), partial response (PR), progressive disease (PD), or stable disease (SD).
-This is also a time-consuming task.

-In a large project at DIAG we are developing an optimized software environment that assists radiologists in reading these scan more accurately and more quickly.
-This is a big project that involves many sub-tasks for which we continuously welcome support from MSc and BSc students.
+In a large project at DIAG we are developing an optimized software environment that assists radiologists in reading these scans more accurately and more quickly.
+This project that involves many sub-tasks for which we continuously welcome support from M.Sc. and B.Sc. students.

 The work will be executed in the Diagnostic Image Analysis Group (DIAG), part of the Radiology and Nuclear Medicine department of Radboud University Medical Center Nijmegen.

-At the moment we are looking for student who will segment all bony structures in thorax-abdomen scans.
+At the moment we are looking for students who will work on the segmentation of all bony structures in thorax-abdomen scans.
 The adult human body has 206 bones.
 Of these, we find 60 in thorax-abdomen scans: the cervical vertebrae (7, are usually not all visible), thoracic vertebrae (12), lumbar vertebrae (5), sacrum and coccyx (2, but we treat them as one structure), sternum (1), ribs (24, in 12 pairs), humeri (2), scapulae (2), clavicles (2), hip bones (2), femural bones (2).
 We have a data set available in which these bones have all been manually segmented, and we have obtained promising first results using a 3D U-net.
-There are many challenges left though, such as correctly labeling all identical structures (the vertebrae, the ribs), dealing with abnormalities, missing structures and anatomical variants, and improving the 3D U-net approach.
+There are many challenges left though, such as correctly labeling all identical structures (the vertebrae, the ribs), dealing with abnormalities, missing structures, and anatomical variants, and improving the 3D U-net approach.